Bobby Orvel Barber Profile Photo

 a slew of great nephews and nieces!

-To order memorial trees or send flowers to the family in memory of Bobby Orvel Barber, please visit our flower store.
+To order memorial trees in memory of Bobby Orvel Barber, please visit our tree store.

 Service Schedule